ibnuda/fpmortals/manuscript/complete.md

       Prod(Need(Default[Int]), Need(Default[String])))(iso.to, iso.from)
   }
 ~~~~~~~~

-We have solved the problem of arbitrary arity, but we have introduced even more
-boilerplate.

 Kita telah menyelesaikan masalah *arity* arbiter, namun kita juga menambah plat
 cetak jauh lebih banyak.

-The punchline is that the `@deriving` annotation, which comes from
-`deriving-plugin`, generates all this boilerplate automatically and only needs
-to be applied at the top level of an ADT:

 Dan yang paling menjengkelkan, anotasi `@deriving` yang disediakan oleh `deriving-plugin`,
 membuat semua plat cetak ini secara manual dan hanya perlu diterapkan pada bagian